Brad Pitt And Angelina Jolie Custody Battle: Will Her Mental Health Be An Issue?

 None of Brad Pitt’s statements have been made directly to the press, so it is impossible to know what he really said, but his alleged statements are at most Brad’s point of view amid frustration that his marriage is ending in a very public way.

-Brad Pitt reportedly said Angelina Jolie was “crazy” according to The Daily Mail.
+Brad Pitt reportedly said Angelina Jolie was “crazy” according to the Daily Mail.
 Of course, “crazy” isn’t exactly a psychiatric diagnosis.
 It’s a general term that is not always even derogatory.
 Here is what he allegedly said.

 “She’s crazy, but I still love her.”